Is Your Fire Safety Equipment Up-To-Date & Up-To-Code?

 - It is required by the National Fire Alarm Code (NFPA 72, NFPA 10, NFPA 25, NFPA 17).
 In other words, IT’S THE LAW!

 Faulty fire alarms and equipment are nothing to take chances on!
-When properly installed, maintained, tested and serviced, your fire alarm system will run optimally.
+When properly installed, maintained, tested, and serviced, your fire alarm system will run optimally.
 We hope this list helps you prioritize and schedule these very important tasks into your business’s safety regimen.
-For more direction or to schedule your fire safety inspection contact us today.
+For more directions or to schedule your fire safety inspection contacts us today.